OSSCanada/azure_devops_demo/README.md

 - Azure Cosmos DB
     - We will use this as our persistent data storage backend for our web app

+## Web UI Layer
+1. We'll be using the Vue.js frontened web application framework to build a single page web app that makes calls to our API backend

-## Web and API (Business Logic) Layers
+## API (Business Logic) Layer

 1. We'll be deploying a Node.JS app that leverages the Express.js web application framework to build our API backend
-2. We'll be using the Vue.js frontened web application framework to build a single page web app that makes calls to our API backend

 ## Data Persistence Layer (Database)

 1. We'll be leveraging Cosmos DB as our primary data persistence/storage layer.
 We will take advantage of it's NoSQL capabilities to enable us to iteratively change data types as needed while also getting wire protocol compatibility via the Mongo DB wire protocol API with Cosmos.

+## Future
-2. Caching - TBD
+1. Caching - TBD
-3. Realtime sockets - TBD (potentially Signal R)
+1. Realtime sockets - TBD (potentially Signal R)

 ## Docker/Containers